piercingtheveil/CoalescedFilterlist/README.md

 :white_check_mark: blocks the content named in the column caption

-:yellow_square: partially contains the list named in the column caption
+:yellow_square: partially blocks the content named in the column caption

 ---